 World-famous for huge Oktoberfest, cosy beer gardens, and lush English Garden, Munich is not only one of the must stops for touring acts.
 Moreover it is one of the most beautiful cities in the world.

 Having tickets for a concert in Olympic Stadium or Olympic Hall, this subTOUR will guide you to some record stores in the vibrant heart of Munich's inner city before heading to Olympic Park.
-Visit the world's highest Rock Museum and follow the Olympic Walk of Stars.Read More
+Visit the Olympic Tower with former world's highest Rock Museum and follow the Olympic Walk of Stars.Read More

-It’s probably one of the world's highest museum - at least it’s the highest Rock museum in the world.
-190 meters above ground, located at the top of the Olympic Tower.
-When entering the tower on ground level, there are already some exhibition items displayed.
-To get to the Rock Museum, you have to purchase the lift tour to the top of the tower.
+Anyway, you can still take the lift to the top of the tower.
 Well worth as the view from up there is mind blowing.
 Not only for an amazing view upon the city of Munich, but also for the panoramic outlook with the Alps being pretty close.

 Be spoilt of cafés and bars in Munich’s Glockenbach district.
 Follow the traces of Freddie Mercury from Queen who lived here.
 Browse independent record stores until you reach beautiful Isar river.
 End this tour in party area near major venue Tonhalle.Read More